vivek12345/re-promise/README.md

 #### fn (required)

-This function will be called every time we want to retry a promis or an api call.
+This function will be called every time we want to retry a promise or an api call.
 Make sure you return a promise from this function.
 It has the following signature:

 ```javascript